joelvaneenwyk/js-dos-docs/Writerside/topics/dosbox-worker.md

 # DOSBox Worker

 DOSBox Worker is the worker version of [DOSBOX Direct](dosbox-direct.md) backend.
-It runs in own browser thread, so it's never block the browser. **This version is recommended to use in most cases.**
+It runs in its own browser thread, so it's never block the browser. **This version is recommended to use in most cases.**

 You can create it like this: